-Plan your semester course schedule keeping the fieldwork requirements in mind.
+Plan your semester course schedule with your education adviser while keeping fieldwork requirements in mind.
 Each course description with the required number of fieldwork hours is listed in the back of the Utica College Catalog.

 Where do I find out how many hours of fieldwork are required for a particular course?